 When Willie Comes Marching Home

 When Willie Comes Marching Home is a 1950 World War II comedy film directed by John Ford and starring Dan Dailey and Corinne Calvet.
-It is based on the 1945 short story "When Leo Comes Marching Home" by Sy Gomberg.
+It is based on the 1945 short story "When Leo Comes Marching Home" by Sy Gomberg, who received a nomination for Best Motion Picture Story at the 23rd Academy Awards in 1951.
 The film won the Golden Leopard at the Locarno International Film Festival.

 Plot

-William "Bill" Kluggs is the first in his hometown of Punxatawney, West Virginia, to enlist in the Army Air Forces after the attack on Pearl Harbor, making his father Herman, mother Gertrude and girlfriend Marge Fettles proud.
-The whole town sees him off.
-Willie tries to become a pilot but washes out, although he proves to be so proficient at aerial gunnery that, rather than being sent to Europe to fight, he is made an instructor and assigned to a base near his hometown.
-After two years in the same place, he is branded a coward by the townsfolk, even though he continually requests a transfer into combat.
+William "Bill" Kluggs is the first in his hometown of Punxatawney, West Virginia, to enlist in the Army Air Forces after the attack on Pearl Harbor, making his father Herman, mother Gertrude, girlfriend Marge Fettles and the entire town proud.
+Willie tries to become a pilot but fails, although he is so proficient at aerial gunnery that, rather than being sent to Europe to fight, he becomes an instructor and is assigned to a base near his hometown.
+After two years in the same place, he is branded a coward by the townsfolk, even though he continually requests a transfer to combat duty.

 Awards